studheart/thesleephabits2/src/content/posts/does-alcohol-help-you-sleep.md

 ## **What If You Have a Sleep Issue Already**

 If you snore, deal with RLS or insomnia, or suspect sleep apnea - that drink doesn’t just fail to help.
 It can exacerbate the issue.
 Alcohol relaxes muscles, makes snoring louder, breathing more disrupted, and sleep more shattered.
+One study in *Scientific Reports* (2020) found that alcohol led to more oxygen desaturation events in people with sleep apnea, even at moderate doses.

 ## **The Sugar-Coated Lie**